claudiu-sava/claudiu-sava/README.md

 Python Dev and \*almost\* a Pentester
 -------------------------------------

-I'm curently learnig python and Cyber Security.
-Youtube is my only theacher.

 * 🌍  I'm based in Swiss, Thurgau
 * ✉️  You can contact me at [claudiu.sava@protonmail.com](mailto:claudiu.sava@protonmail.com)
 * 🧠  I'm learning Python and Cyber Security (Networking)